AndreNicolai/pupil-docs/developer-docs/unity.md

 - saving Pupil gaze data and their corresponding Unity positions in CSV format using this structure
 	- `Timestamp,Identifier,PupilPositionX,PupilPositionY,PupilPositionZ,UnityWorldPositionX,UnityWorldPositionY,UnityWorldPositionZ`

 The resulting files are saved to the path set in `PupilSettings/Recorder/File Path`.
-You can change the it manually, there, or through the `PupilGazeTracker` Inspector GUI under `Settings` by activating `CustomPath` and clicking the `Browse` button.
+You can change it manually, there, or through the `PupilGazeTracker` Inspector GUI under `Settings` by activating `CustomPath` and clicking the `Browse` button.
 ### Demo Scenes

 Here a short description of the included examples and what should be visible on screen, once the calibration (if needed) is finished.